-This blog post will discuss everything you need to know about EC and how it affects your hydroponic garden!
+This blog post will discuss everything you need to know about EC, how to use EC meter in hydroponics and how it affects your hydroponic garden!

 What EC Means for Hydroponics